argoproj-labs/training-material/argo-workflows/templates/orchestration.md

-A DAG is an orchestration template.
+We learned that a DAG template is a type of *orchestration* template.
 What other types of *orchestration* templates are there?

 A **steps template** allows you to run a series of steps in sequence.